FH-Potsdam/2014-2015-WiSe-15PP-PW-DIY-Multitouch/ideation/README.md

-Ideation exercice
+Ideation exercise
 =================

-Concepts generated using one random technology and three random parameters in 3 rounds (see the cards inside the [idea-generator](/idea-generator) folder)
+Concepts generated using one random technology and three random parameters in 3 rounds (see the cards inside the [idea-generator](https://github.com/FH-Potsdam/2014-2015-WiSe-15PP-PW-DIY-Multitouch/tree/master/ideation/idea-generator) folder)

 ## Round 1